All Episodes

 Can you hear George W. Bush, Jeb Bush?

-Can you hear Christie, John Kasich?
+Can you hear Christy, John Kasich?

 But that was yesterday.

-Today on CNN's New Day, the host Chris Cuomo interviewing Trump, talking about his press conference yesterday.
+Today, on CNN's new day, the host Chris Cuomo interviewing Trump, talking about his press conference yesterday.

 You were nice to her yesterday when you saw her at your book signing, but now you use this tactic of attacking her.